First Advisor

 This study examines the characteristics of elderly residential care facility (RCF) residents and examines these through the lens of current state and federal regulations concerning the type of care given in these facilities.
 It is hypothesized that the lack of knowledge regarding the characteristics of older persons choosing RCF level care contributes to facility design and regulations which may not provide for living environments in which appropriate care and oversight are given.

-First, this study examines the factors contributing to the growth of residential care, analyzes federal policy initiatives, and examines the state of Oregon's implementation of the federal initiatives in residential care.
+Within this framework, the policy analysis of residential care undertaken in this study consists of two distinct research tasks.
+The first includes an analysis of the factors contributing to the growth of residential care, including supply and demand factors, an analysis of federal policy initiatives, and an examination of the state of Oregon's implementation of these federal initiatives in residential care.

 A descriptive analysis of the samples is reported, and a two-way analysis of covariance for a factorial design with equal cell frequencies (25 in each) is used to examine the effects of the two variables, time and place of residence, on the individual and group scores obtained using the GATES.